gabe-crafting/gabi-programming-notes/content/web/react.md

 ### [useFormStatus](https://react.dev/reference/react-dom/hooks/useFormStatus)

 status information of the last form submission.
-For custom submit buttons
+For custom submit buttons for example or act on a custom input.

 ```tsx
 const { pending, data, method, action } = useFormStatus();